Parable of the Renegades

 Slowly, Rio crawled back into a kneel.
 The sight of Lucas crumbling forward and blank-faced was a treat for her to see, but she moved on before she could let herself drown in that kind of pleasure.

-She had broken him down.
-It was now time to put him back together.
+Now that she had broken him down.
+It was time to put him back together.

 They were words easier said than done, but their message brought a little life back into him.
 As if he was gradually rising from the ashes, Lucas raised his head, eyes cloudy with wetness.